 I’ve noticed this with sunsets.
 We have a great view of the sunset from our backyard, so I’ve had many different experiences with them.
 Sometimes my mind is constantly going, telling my how beautiful it is, how peaceful this ought to make me feel, how lucky we are to have this view, etc. Other times, I just look.
 I breathe.
 I notice the palm trees in the distance, the different layers of colors, the fog rolling in from the coast, the sound of the birds in the trees.
 I experience the sunset and do not have any preconceived ideas on how it should make me feel.

 So, that’s the next revelation for me.
 In order to be in touch with my feelings, I have to be present and connected to the moment.
 Thoughts come and go all the time, of course.
 It’s not about controlling my thoughts, it’s about not giving my thoughts so much attention.

 Life is to be experienced; to be felt.
 My loved ones are to be seen, heard, and held.
 Listening to Sienna’s stories or entering Teo’s game is how I can really be their mom and show I care, rather than simply thinking about how much I love my children.
 Taking Holy Communion and participating in the divine liturgy are how I connect with Christ, much more than in my moments of contemplation about God.
 Going to the funeral of someone we never met in support of our church family is deeply fulfilling and allowed us to teach Sienna about death in a way that no intellectual conversation ever could.

-A line from The Happiness Project says: “Get out of your head and into your life!”
+A line from The Happiness Trap says: “Get out of your head and into your life!”
 I’ve had that line pop into my mind like a little mantra lately.
 When I’m distracted by my thoughts and pulled out of the moment, sometimes reciting that is all it takes for me to let go and reconnect.